Ding Xuexiang: Vice Premiership

-Ding Xuexiang on the EU-China High-Level dialogue on Environment & Climate, June 18, 2024.

-Following the first plenary session of the 20th CCP Central Committee in October 2022, Ding was elevated to the CCP Politburo Standing Committee, the top decision-making body in China.
+Following the first plenary session of the 20th CCP Central Committee in October 2022, Ding was elected as a member of the CCP Politburo Standing Committee, the top decision-making body in China.
 Upon his nomination, Voice of America described Ding as "loyal and strong in coordination, but lacking experience in macroeconomic management and other people's livelihood affairs".

-Ding succeeded Han Zheng as the first-ranking vice premier of China and leader of the Central Leading Group on Hong Kong and Macau Affairs in March 2023.
-His portfolio included development and reform, education, science and technology, finance, ecology and environment, statistics, and intellectual property.
-In the same month, he attended the China Development Forum.
+Ding succeeded Han Zheng as the first-ranked vice premier of China and leader of the Central Leading Group on Hong Kong and Macau Affairs in March 2023.
+His portfolio as vice premier includes development and reform, public finance, taxation, the environment, education, science and technology, intellectual property, the Chinese Academy of Sciences, and the Chinese Academy of Engineering.
+In 2023, the Communist Part of China established the Central Science and Technology Commission (CSTC), chaired by Ding, as a science, technology, and innovation policy body.

+In March 2023, Ding attended the China Development Forum.
 In May 2023, he attended the opening ceremony of the Zhongguancun Forum in Beijing, where he called for China to speed up technological innovation.
 In October 2023, Ding visited Shenzhen, where he paid a trip to DJI, local laboratories and Hetao, a tech cooperation zone with Hong Kong.
 In June 2024, he was revealed to be the leader of the Central Science and Technology Commission.
+In March 2026, he attended the founding ceremony of the World Data Organization, where he read a letter sent by Xi Jinping.
+In April 2026, he attended a digital summit in Fuzhou, where he said independent innovation was the "only way for China’s artificial intelligence industry to withstand external pressure and containment".
+In August 2026, he inspected Anhui, where he attended a symposium on "pilot scientific fiscal management" programmes.